cazala/synaptic/docs/growing-neural-ca.md

 3. a gradual ramp from undamaged to several damaged healthy samples per batch.

 The demo uses the reference batch shape of eight samples: the worst sample is reseeded and the healthiest three are damage candidates.
-It begins the damage ramp at update 512, reaches three damaged samples per batch at update 1,024, and retains the persistence learning rate through update 2,048 before decaying it.
-This teaches repair during the same early window in which the flower first becomes stable instead of postponing regeneration for a separate long phase.
-The page presents those boundaries as three explicit curriculum states: growth (updates 0–127), stability (128–511), and regeneration (512 onward).
-Each state has its own progress indicator and live caption.
+Unlike a fixed iteration schedule, `GrowingNeuralCaCurriculum` advances from evidence in the final states already returned by each training step:

+1. growth measures fresh seed rollouts;
+2. stability measures retained sample-pool states after another randomized 64–96-generation rollout;
+3. regeneration measures states after a broad random cut.

+Every cohort reports mean visible loss and living-cell count.
+The curriculum normalizes loss by the selected target's own RGBA energy and cell coverage, so a sparse flower and a dense uploaded image are not judged against the same absolute error.
+It requires a rolling set of successful observations rather than accepting one lucky stochastic rollout.
+Regeneration confidence also includes current growth and stability confidence, preventing repair from passing after the model forgets an earlier skill.

+The percentage and progress bar in the demo show this measured confidence.
+Sample-pool training starts only after growth qualifies, damage probability ramps from 25% to 100% as repair confidence rises, and the maintenance learning rate begins only after regeneration is mastered.
 Manual damage stays locked through the first two phases so an accidental cut cannot be mistaken for a regeneration test.
+Mastery remains live rather than permanent: if the rolling quality window regresses, confidence drops below 100% and the stronger repair learning rate resumes until the organism qualifies again.

 Selected outputs replace the same pool entries they came from, allowing a state to accumulate a long trajectory over many short BPTT windows.
 After warm-up,